Devanshkr/Projects-frontend-webd/README.md

-Hey I am an intermediate front end developer and below are the projects I have created so far.
+Hey, I am an intermediate front end web developer and below are the projects I have created so far.

 1) I created a sample webpage using html and css - https://spotifyfrontenddev.netlify.app/ source code is available in default branch.